PostGraphDB/postgraph/README.md

  <img src="/logo.png">
 </p>

-# NOTE: The primary contributor to this repo is putting it on hold, temporary, to focus on [Omnigres](https://github.com/omnigres/omnigres)
-Check that project out and give it a star!
-Updates on this repo are going to be sporadic for a while.

 ## Introduction
 PostGraph is a multi-model, graph centric query engine build on Postgres.
 PostGraph is designed to work fast with your OLTP, OLAP and AI Applications.